 Print samples of a job or pages within the job, where each sample has a different color set applied to it.
+Predefined color set options are available only with the Creative Power Kit.

 Select a job in the Storage area and then set the specific page range that you want to print.
-Five sample files are created and sent to the process queue based on the selection.
+Five sample files are created and sent to the process gueue based on the selection.